SAP-samples/teched2022-DA160/exercises/ex05/README.md

 ---

-The file for this exercise is “Sales Model - Entity Relationship Model.json” and the file is part of the ZIP file you downloaded.
+The file for this exercise is “Sales_ER_Model.json” and the file is part of the ZIP file you downloaded.

 We will now import the table definitions in form of JSON file by importing a Entity Relationship Model.
 1. Log On to your SAP Data Warehouse Cloud tenant.